Snowboarding belongs in the “awesome sports” hall of fame. Right along with all the other adventure mountain sports.

 I’ve spent over 2,500 hours teaching alpine snow sports in some seriously harsh weather.
 Today I’m going to help you make the best possible choice when choosing your gloves.

 I’ll walk you through the most important factors when choosing snowboard gloves.
-What features are really worth paying for and what features can be left on the shelf?

 Ladies: If there is a Women’s model available I provided a link to it.

 Quick Answer: The 7 Best Snowboard Gloves For 2017

 - Hestra Army Leather Heli 3 Finger Ski Glove

 - Burton Gore-Tex Gloves